kytos/documentation/tutorials/napps/how_to_use_kytos_with_mininet.rst

 ************

-Now that you have your own development environment you can build a simple virtual network using the tool |mininet|_.
-In this tutorial you will build a simple topology composed by two switches and two hosts connected.This virtual network should be handled by the controller Kyco using the openflow protocols.
+Now that you have your own development environment you can build a simple virtual network using the |mininet|_ tool.
+In this tutorial you will build a simple topology, composed by two switches and two hosts connected one to each switch.
+This virtual network should be handled by the controller **Kyco** and will use the openflow protocol.

-In this tutorial the Napps *of_core*, *of_l2ls* and *of_lldp* must be installed and enabled to allow the hosts into the network to be connected and recognized by your IP Address.
+In this tutorial the Napps ``of_core``, ``of_l2ls`` and ``of_lldp`` must be installed and enabled in order to make the network work as expected.

 *****************************
-How to manage the Kytos Napps
+How to manage the Kytos NApps
 *****************************

-In order to run the Napps used by this tutorial, first you have to install them.Once more use the ``kytos`` command line from the ``kytos-utils`` package.

-To install and enable the Napps run the commands below:
+To run the NApps used in this tutorial, you need to have them installed on your system.
+You probably already have them, but, in case you don't, you can install them with the kytos-utils package by doinbg:

+..
+NOTE:: Do not forget to enable your virtualenv, where you installed the
+    kytos projects.

 .. code-block:: bash